DXA-Data-Xtraction-Assistant/DXA-Data-Xtraction-Assistant/Instructions_READ_ME.md

 ***

 **Thanks for your interest in using the DXA2.
 Using the DXA2 for the first time requires three simple steps and we encourage you to read these instructions and watch the corresponding tutorial videos before trying to use the DXA2 for the first time.
-Links to the three videos can be found here (need links to videos).**
+Links to the three videos can be found [here](https://www.youtube.com/channel/UC38M4-9BVx899WrRLMhdMOg/featured).**

 # Content
 * [Step 1: Formatting and exporting your DXA scan reports](#Step-1-Formatting-and-exporting-your-DXA-scan-reports)